EvgeniiZorin/evgeniizorin.github.io/CPD.md

         </tr>
         <tr>
             <td><b>Grokking Machine Learning</b> - Luis Serrano, Manning Publications</td>
             <td>This book is an excellent introduction into the world of Machine Learning - it uses very simple examples to explain different ML algorithms and Gradient Boosting.
-I believe that this is the best book that a person can choose to start their journey into the world of ML.</td>
+I believe that this is the best book that a person can choose to start their journey into the world of ML.<br>See my detailed review and error revision on <a href="https://github.com/EvgeniiZorin/Booknotes_Grokking-Machine-Learning_Luis-G-Serrano" target="_blank">Github</a></td>
             <td><img src="images/grokking-machine-learning.png"></td>
         </tr>
     </tbody>